openedx/edx-documentation/en_us/course_authors/source/manage_live_course/automatic_email.rst

    - 10 days after enrollment
    - Single message that encourages the learner to return to the course.
      Includes an upsell message if the learner has not enrolled in the verified track.
-Is not sent if the learner receives a :ref:`weekly course highlight message <Weekly Course Highlight Message>` on day 7.
+Is not sent if the learner receives a :ref:`course highlight message <Course Highlight Message>` on day 7.
  * - :ref:`Day 19 Upgrade Reminder`
    - Self-paced
    - 19 days after enrollment or 2 days before upgrade deadline
    - Reminder to upgrade if the learner hasn't enrolled in the verified track.
-     Is not sent if the learner receives :ref:`weekly course highlight messages
+     Is not sent if the learner receives :ref:`course highlight messages
-     <Weekly Course Highlight Message>`.
+     <Course Highlight Message>`.
- * - :ref:`Weekly Course Highlight Message<Weekly Course Highlight Message>`
+ * - :ref:`Course Highlight Message`
-   - Self-paced
+   - Instructor-paced and Self-paced
-   - Every 7 days after enrollment
+   - See :ref:`Course Highlight Message` for message send dates.
-   - Weekly message that lists 3-5 highlights for the next course "week", or section.
+   - Message that lists 3-5 highlights for the next course "week", or section.
      Is not sent if the course team has not added highlights for the section in Studio.
-For more information, see :ref:`Set Section Highlights for Weekly Course Highlight Messages`.
+For more information, see :ref:`Set Section Highlights for Course Highlight Messages`.

 *****************************